Chase-Zhang/CTSAN/README.md

 ```
 ### Download

-1. Please download the PWC-Net Pretrained model frome [here](https://github.com/sniklaus/pytorch-pwc) if your want to train/test CTSAN.
+1. Please download the PWC-Net Pretrained parameter frome [here]( ) if your want to train/test CTSAN.

    After download the file named network-default.pytorch, please put it into this folder: "./pretrain_models".